Shedence/Project_Pizza_main/README.md

 # mypy, pep8, flake8
 Also I used this packages to make my code better and reformed it.
 --Max-line-length was 120

+# Tests
+I used pytest to test some functions and methods in my code